 Prepare for Your Executive Check-In with Intention and Confidence

 Your preparation is what makes the check-in truly valuable.
-Don’t walk into the meeting expecting your leader to drive the conversation.
-This is your meeting to lead!
+Do not walk into the meeting expecting your leader to drive the conversation.
+This is your meeting to lead.

-- Update Your Agenda: Before the meeting, fill in your agenda with specific, concise bullet points.
-Quantify your accomplishments where possible (e.g., “Coordinated travel for 15 executives for the Q3 summit,” not just “Handled travel”).
+• Update your agenda: Before the meeting, fill in your agenda with specific, concise bullet points.
+Quantify accomplishments where possible.
+For example, “Coordinated travel for 15 executives for the Q3 summit” instead of “Handled travel.”

-- Anticipate Questions: Think about what your leader might ask.
-Have answers and relevant information ready.
-If you are presenting a problem, come prepared with one or two potential solutions.
+• Anticipate questions: Consider what your leader may ask.
+Prepare answers and supporting information.
+If presenting a problem, bring one or two potential solutions.

 Lead Your Executive Check-In with Confidence

-During the check-in, take charge.
+During the check-in, take ownership.
 You set the tone and pace.

 Make Regular Check-Ins a Cornerstone of Your Success

-When you embrace regular, structured check-ins and huddles, you make a powerful statement about your professionalism and your commitment to a strategic partnership.
-You move beyond the traditional reactive role of an assistant and step into the position of a proactive, forward-thinking business partner.
+When you embrace regular, structured check-ins, you demonstrate professionalism and commitment to a strategic partnership.
+You move beyond a reactive role and step into a proactive, forward-thinking position.

 Start today.
-Propose a recurring check-in with your leader.
-Prepare your first agenda, and lead the conversation with confidence.
+Propose a recurring check-in, prepare your agenda, and lead the conversation with confidence.

-You will quickly find that this simple, consistent practice becomes the most valuable meeting on your calendar, one that unlocks new levels of efficiency, collaboration, and career growth.
+You will find that this simple, consistent practice becomes one of the most valuable parts of your workflow, unlocking stronger collaboration, greater efficiency, and long-term career growth.